Community topics workflow

 • Set up the options (generally this will be Single Choice but other poll types can be used).

-• Do not set the close date because it cannot be changed later.
+• Do NOT set the close date because this cannot be changed later.

-• Submit the poll (the BBcode will appear in the post) and then repeat the above for the second poll.
+• Submit the poll (the BBcode will appear in the post):

 • No group limitation.